CAIDA/catalog-data/sources/solution/how_to_use_pybgpstream/README.md

 • **Organization** : Each ASN can be mapped to an organization that controls multiple AS's over its network.\
 • **Customer** : ASes at lower levels are customers who pay ISPs (providers) at higher levels in exchange for access to the rest of the Internet. \
 • **Peer** : Peer-to-peer links (p2p) connects two ISPs who have agreed to exchange traffic on a quid pro quo basis.
 Peers should exchange traffic only between each other and each other's customers. \
-• **Origin AS**: An IP address and prefix can be traced back to an ASN, known as the origin AS. \
+• **Origin AS**: An IP address and prefix can be traced back to an AS, known as the origin AS. \
 • **Prefix**: An *IP address prefix* is the prefix of an IPv4 address. \
 • e.g. Consider the IPV4 address : 182.24.0.0/18 \
 • In this case, 18 is the length of the prefix. \